ResourceDataInc/please/README.md

 * `in .\file` specifies the file containing the version reference

 ## run sql
-Command for running a single sql file or a batch of .sql files in a directory on a given database.
+Command for running a single .sql file or a batch of .sql files in a directory on a given database.

 ### Usage
 * `please run sql file .\script.sql on DATABASE`